Tropical Veterinary Medicine and One Health Study Abroad in Uganda

 Because the Fish Innovation Lab is hosted by the Mississippi State University College of Veterinary Medicine, veterinary students here have the unique opportunity to engage and learn about international development and food security by participating in its programs.
 Students could participate in Fish Innovation Lab projects in fish health and biosecurity.
 Depending on student interest, students could also participate in projects on improving feeds for fish, improving fish genetics, developing aquaculture technology, optimizing fish yields from harvesting oceans or freshwater, food safety, or improving human nutrition through fish.

-For summer 2020, project opportunities for students are possible in Zambia, and they would be related to fish health and biosecurity.
-For more information about these opportunities, please contact Dr. Mark Lawrence, Director of the Fish Innovation Lab (firstname.lastname@example.org).
+Project opportunities for students are possible in countries where the Fish Innovation Lab works.
+For more information about these opportunities, please contact the Fish Innovation Lab Director Dr. Mark Lawrence, Director of the Fish Innovation Lab (email@example.com).

 For more information about the Fish Innovation Lab and its current projects, please click here.